fastlinemedia/customizer-export-import/readme.txt

 We'd love to hear your feedback as to how we could improve the Customizer Export/Import plugin, or better yet, see theme developers actively contribute!
 Don't hesitate to let us know if you're interested in contributing as we would gladly have others on board.

+The Customizer Export/Import plugin is brought to you by the fine folks at [Beaver Builder](http://www.wpbeaverbuilder.com/).

 == Installation ==

 1. Install the Customizer Export/Import plugin either via the WordPress plugin directory, or by uploading the files to your server at wp-content/plugins.